JbrvoXIV/JbrvoXIV/README.md

 ## Hi, I’m Jordan Bravo!
-I'm an aspiring Web Dev and Computer Science student at Florida International University.
+I'm an aspiring Web Developer/Software Engineer and Computer Science student at Florida International University.

-I've been self-teaching front-end languages and frameworks for about 4 months now.
+I've been self-teaching front-end development for 4 months now and have just recently gone into back-end and fullstack programming.

+My current skillset is comprised of:

+Front-End:
+- HTML, CSS, JavaScript (ECMA6)
+- React.js
+- SASS, Styled Components

+Back-End:
+- Node.js, Express.js
+- Mongoose (MongoDB)

-I am proficient with Front End languages and frameworks such as React.js.
+I am also fluent in Java and OOP.

-I have also started using Back End more frequently through the likes of Express.js and Node.js.

-I am currently learning the complete MERN stack and have started creating some projects with them.

 📫 How to reach me: